Defining the client’s needs

 A successful pilot

-The app smoothly integrated to DB Schenker's internal tools via API, accurately collecting and aggregating the required data.
-The desired level of security was achieved by limiting access to the app to the warehouse through leverage of DB Schenker's closed local wi-fi system.
+The app smoothly integrated into DB Schenker's internal tools via an API, accurately collecting and aggregating the required data.
+The desired level of security was achieved by limiting access to the app and the warehouse by leveraging DB Schenker's closed local wi-fi system.